IlleQuiProgrammat/CCC-Smash-n-Cache/README.md

 ## Timing Attack Intro

-A timing attack is where an attacker is able to glean extra information about a a program's secrets, inputs or variables leading to exploitation.
-They are so deadly because you might have an otherwise secure algorithm (e.g. AES) but the way in which it has been implemented can cause sesnitive data to be leaked.
+A timing attack is where an attacker is able to glean extra information about a program's secrets, inputs or variables leading to exploitation.
+They are so deadly because you might have an otherwise secure algorithm (e.g. AES) but the way in which it has been implemented can cause sensitive data to be leaked.
 Other examples include SQLite timing attacks which are performed by `sqlmap` automatically.

 ### 1. What does it do?